Tips to Choose the Right Structure for Business

 You can share all the profits between the partners.
 Each partner pays tax on their share of profits.
 The partners remain responsible for:

-Losses incurred by a business
+- Losses incurred by the business

-Bill for the things a partner buys for business, like equipment or stock.
+- Bills for the things a partner buys for business, like equipment or stock.

 Private Company Limited by Shares

 This is the most common trading model for UK based businesses.
 It can consist of a sole director and shareholder or multiple directors and separate shareholders/investors.
-A Limited company is a separate legal entity to that of its owners and all legal and financial obligations are met by the company with the directors and shareholders incurring limited liability.
+A limited company is a separate legal entity to that of its owners and all legal and financial obligations are met by the company with the directors and shareholders incurring limited liability.

 Private Company Limited by Guarantee